 Ragusa

-the city with a double soul
+The city with a double soul

 Ragusa is undoubtedly one of the capitals of Baroque.
 With its 18 monuments declared a UNESCO “World Heritage Site” in 2002, the city has a dual soul, consisting of the ancient village of Ibla and the Upper Ragusa district that combines Baroque textures grafted onto the medieval “forma piscis” urban layout with the more contemporary urban fabric.
 Among the valleys and alleys of Ibla are enshrined millennia of history and outstanding Baroque monuments, while the regular layout of streets in Upper Ragusa tells the story of the evolution of the city reborn after the terrible earthquake of 1693.